navigation bar

 Water Quality and Flow Rates

-Water quality in the Green River is good in summer months to very good after winter ice and snow melts.
+Water quality in the Green River is good to very good in summer months after winter ice and snow melts.
 It flows cold and silty from the red sandstone particulate that it washes downriver.
 It is not drinkable without purification, and at times may not be drinkable even after purification.
 Water from springs in side canyons should also be purified before drinking.
 Navigable flows are generally limited to mid-spring through late fall, though the river MAY be navugable year-round unless ice blocks its channel during winter months, which often happens between December and mid-March.

 Best times to go